Magic Software Enterprises (NASDAQ:MGIC) Releases Earnings Results, Beats Expectations By $0.02 EPS

-Magic Software Enterprises (NASDAQ:MGIC) issued its quarterly earnings results on Sunday.
-The software maker reported $0.21 earnings per share for the quarter, beating analysts’ consensus estimates of $0.19 by $0.02, MarketWatch Earnings reports.
+Magic Software Enterprises (NASDAQ:MGIC) issued its earnings results on Sunday.
+The software maker reported $0.21 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.19 by $0.02, MarketWatch Earnings reports.
 Magic Software Enterprises had a net margin of 4.85% and a return on equity of 12.69%.

 Magic Software Enterprises Ltd. provides proprietary application development, business process integration, vertical software solutions, and information technologies (IT) outsourcing software services in Israel and internationally.
 The company's Software Services segment develops, markets, sells, and supports application platform, software applications, and business and process integration solutions and related services.